JonFD4/Connect4/README.md

 ![start choice](assets/Connect4features/start-choice-error-handling.png)
 *Start choice error handling* <br>
 The user is immediately prompted if the input is invalid.
-A message is displayed to inform of wrong input, followed by another input asking for choice.
+A message is displayed to inform of wrong input, followed by another input asking for the correct input choices.
 <br>
 <br>